Kamila-Hamalcikova/Avalanche_prediction_in_massifs_of_French_Alps/README.md

 ## Main findings

 - Data exploration: **Avalanche accidents** (with people injured,dead or in need of rescue team) and **avalanche events** (natural events where people might or might not be involved) **are most frequent in March, in altitude from 2000 to 3000 metres**.
 Avalanche accidents happen most often to groups of 2 people while hiking.
 Avalanche accidents happen most in Vanoise massif, while avalanche events were most frequent in Haute Maurienne massif.
+Dataviz for avalanche events is also accessible via [Tableau](https://public.tableau.com/profile/kamilalala#!/vizhome/Avalanches_in_French_Alps/maininfo)
 ![](readme.assets/bokeh_maps.png)
 image of avalanche events (left) and avalanche accidents (right) on the map of French Alps, source: Kamila Hamalcikova/Bokeh